mhenrixon/postgres-backup-s3/README.md

   - support encrypted (password-protected) backups
   - support for restoring from a specific backup by timestamp
   - support for auto-removal of old backups
+  - support for restoring from a backup with a different database name (`SOURCE_DATABASE`)